MarcusTravis/Workout-Tracker/README.md

 ## Description

 View, create, and track daily workouts!
-The user should be able to add excercises to a previous workout plan, add new exercises to a new workout plan, and the user should be able to view the combined weight of multiple exercises on the 'stats' page.
+The user should be able to add exercises to a previous workout plan, add new exercises to a new workout plan, and the user should be able to view the combined weight of multiple exercises on the 'stats' page.

 ![image](./public/images/AddWorkout.PNG)
 ![image](./public/images/Dashboard.PNG)